TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/ruby/index.md/index.md

 ## How to Implement the Solution

-First, like always, here’s the complete solution:
+First, like always, here's the complete solution:

 ```ruby
 if ARGV.length < 1